Mukai's program (reconstructing a K3 surface from a curve) via wall-crossing: The Brill-Noether loci

 This shows $q_1$ is below or on the line $L_2$ given by the equation $y-x(rs\tilde{w}^2) = s-r^2s\tilde{w}^2$, see Figure \ref{dashed.1}.
 Since the point of intersection of the lines $L_1$ and $L_2$ is $(r,s)$, we must have

-Therefore, the point $q_1$ is on the dashed area in Figure \ref{dashed.1}.
+Therefore, the point $q_1$ is in the dashed area in Figure \ref{dashed.1}.
 The point on the line $L_1$ with the first coordinate $r+1/r$, which is denoted by $q'$, has the second coordinate $s+1/r$.
-Thus the point $q'$ is above the hyperbola with the equation $xy= rs+1$ and
+On the other hand, $E_1$ is $\sigma_{(0,w)}$-semistable where $\sqrt{1/(rs)} < w<w^*$, so Lemma \ref{new formula} implies that

-So the point $q_1$ is also above the hyperbola and we get a contradiction by Lemma \ref{new formula}.
+Therefore, the point $q_1$ is below or on the hyperbola with equation $xy= rs+1$.
+But the point $q'$ and so whole of the dashed area is above the hyperbola, a contradiction.